Brazil’s Bolsonaro talks controversial tweet, mysterious killing in Fox News exclusive

 Bolsonaro is a former army captain with reported deep ties to law enforcement.

-“I only learned about Marielle Franco after she was killed,” Bolsonaro told Fox.]
+“I only learned about Marielle Franco after she was killed,” Bolsonaro told Fox.
 "She was a councilwoman and I never -- I have never ever heard anything about her life.
 And one further point, what kind of motivation could I possibly have to be the mastermind of some kind of murder like that?
 I didn’t even know her.”

 Despite the issues at home, Bolsonaro hopes to strengthen his relationship with Trump.
 He said he respects the president and hoped that their conversation tomorrow at the White House will be based “on the prospect of helping each other."